videogorillas/vgplayer-api/Player.md

 ---

 ### <a id="Player_play"></a>`Player.prototype.play()`
 Start playback.
-Playback rate is always set to 1x unless `savePlaybackRate` option is `true`.
+Playback rate is always set to 1x unless `preservePlaybackRate` option is `true`.

 ---